kenatilahun/fullstackopen/part1/unicafe/README.md

 ### 1.8: Unicafe Step 3

-The statistics are now displayed in a separate `Statistics` component, improving the structure and organization of the code.
+The statistics are now displayed only once feedback has been gathered.
+If no feedback has been submitted, a message "No feedback given" is displayed.

 ### 1.9: Unicafe Step 4

-The statistics are only shown once feedback has been gathered.
-If no feedback has been submitted, a message "No feedback given" is displayed.

-### 1.10: Unicafe Step 5

-The `Button` and `StatisticLine` components were extracted into their own components to improve code organization.
-Each button now handles its respective feedback type.

-### 1.11: Unicafe Step 6

 The statistics are displayed in a neat HTML table, making the feedback information more structured and easy to read.